pronovic/apologies/DEVELOPER.md

 ## Integration with IntelliJ or PyCharm

-I have used both PyCharm and IntelliJ Ultimate with the Python plugin installed, which is basically equivalent except for the location of some configuration.
-By integrating Black and Pylint, most everything important that can be done from a shell environment can also be done right in IntelliJ.
+I have used both PyCharm and IntelliJ Ultimate (with the Python plugin installed).
+These two IDEs are basically equivalent except for the location of some configuration.
+By integrating Black and Pylint, most everything important that can be done from a shell environment can also be done right in IntelliJ or PyCharm.

 Unfortunately, it is somewhat difficult to provide a working IntelliJ or PyCharm configuration that other developers can simply import.
 There are still